Inba, Chiba

 Inba (印旛村, Inba-mura) was a village located in Inba District, Chiba Prefecture, Japan.

+History

 Inba Village was created on March 10, 1955 through the merger of Rokugo and Munakata Villages.
-The development of Chiba New Town greatly accelerated the development of the village, which became a bedroom community for Chiba.
+The development of Chiba New Town greatly accelerated the development of the village, which became a bedroom community for Tokyo.

+Geography

-As of February 2011, the village had an estimated population of 13,731 and a population density of 295 persons per km².
-The total area was 46.57 km².
+As of February 2011, the village had an estimated population of 13,731 and a population density of 295 persons per km2.
+The total area was 46.57 km2.
+Lake Inba is located next to it.

 On March 23, 2010, Inba, along with the village of Motono (also from Inba District), was merged into the expanded city of Inzai.